-Note: this article represents the uncut version of a talk I gave at the Billy Ireland Cartoon Museum at The Ohio State University in November 2013.
+Note: this article represents the uncut version of remarks I delivered at the Billy Ireland Cartoon Museum at The Ohio State University in November 2013.
 The talk was part of a panel that included Aaron Kashtan, Geoffrey Long, and Henry Jenkins.

 When I interviewed him for my book, COMICS FOR FILM, GAMES AND ANIMATION, former Batman group editor and writer Denny O’Neil told me of the backlash he faced after readers decided the fate of Jason Todd in BATMAN #428.
 He said that in that backlash came a realization, that he was more than “just a writer-editor,” he was the “keeper of post-industrial folklore.”
 The simple truth (and therefore the hardest to see) of neverending, serialized storytelling is that it represents a legacy passed on from one generation to another and perpetuated through the inspiration to create.
 I fear that mine may be the last generation to feel that inspiration.